fsenchyna/GWRSFinder/README.md

 --------------------------------------------------------------------------------------------------
 # folder structure for pipeline:
     see ./test
-        ./blast_index - contains the reference genome
+        ./blast_index #contains the reference genome
-        ./all_strains_blast_index - contains all other genomes to be checked for the multi-copy sequences ./tallymer_index will contain tallymer files
+        ./all_strains_blast_index #contains all other genomes to be checked for the multi-copy sequences ./tallymer_index #will contain tallymer files
-        ./20mers_minocc$X - will contain output files
+        ./20mers_minocc$X #will contain output files

 # If genomes are in multi-fasta format, need to change to single fasta sequence using the following commands:
 1. Convert multifasta files to single fasta files for all genomes (reference and non-reference)

     C. glabrata (M. tuberculosis not necessary, all files are single fasta),

     dir: ./blast_index:

         $ single_fasta.py cbs138.fna cbs138